Aboriginal and Torres Strait Islander people should be aware that this website contains images, voices and names of deceased persons.

 Qualifications: BBus, FCA, FCPA, MAICD

-Qualifications: MBBS, FAMA, FRACGP(hon), FAICD
+Qualifications: MBBS, FAMA, FRACGP(hon), FAICD.

 Patrick O’Sullivan is the Corporate Services Executive at Brisbane Catholic Education, a position he has held since March 2020.
 Patrick is a seasoned senior executive with a strong background in financial services, asset and infrastructure services, procurement services and governance.
 As the Corporate Services Executive, Patrick is responsible for the people and culture, asset and infrastructure, financial services and office services functions.